 Lawyer on the weekdays Runner on the weekends

-I’ve been a corporate technology lawyer since late 2006 and a runner since 1996.
+I’ve been a corporate lawyer since late 2006 and a runner since 1996.

 And so, the idea for this blog was born.
-Corporate lawyering and training for half marathons and full marathons have some things in common: in the end both are about preparing for the long run.
+Lawyering and distance running have one thing in common: in the end both are about preparing for the long run.
 Working through a contract involves laying the groundwork for years of future transactions under that document.
 You can’t wake up one morning and decide to run a half that day without having trained properly in advance, you’ll either run out of gas and stop or worse yet end up injured.
 Nor can you enter into a contract without first having thoroughly thought through and laid out the rules on what each party expects of the other.
 Fail to do that and you’re practically guaranteed a misunderstanding between the parties down the road.

 The name of this blog, The Long Distance Lawyer, came almost entirely out of that theme.
 Whether you’re writing a contract or preparing for a race you’re getting ready for a long journey, either in years or miles.
-I also really am a long distance lawyer, in that the company I work for is based in Alabama but I live in New York.
-Over time this blog’s focus has changed to primarily focus on running and family events, but I still occasionally write about legal topics.
-Sometimes I write about my cats too.
+I also really am a long distance lawyer, in that the company I work for is headquartered in Alabama but I live in New York.
+I travel back to Alabama to conduct compliance training and as otherwise needed.

 I welcome questions and comments on anything I write, though before posting a question on a legal topic be sure to read the Disclaimer.
 You can contact me by emailing to email@example.com .
 I am also on Twitter at @md_fleming .